PlatformAwareProgramming/CloudClusters.jl/README.md

-If not informed, default configuration parameters that are independent on an IaaS provider are read from a _CCconfig.toml_ file, while the AWS EC2 dependent ones are read from _CCconfig.EC2.toml_.
+If not informed, default configuration parameters independent of an IaaS provider are read from a _CCconfig.toml_ file, while the AWS EC2 dependent ones are read from _CCconfig.EC2.toml_.
 The name and location of provider-specific configuration files depend on the provider.